 Director of Technology

-Michael has worked in software development and publications and in the startup, library, and education space for nearly twenty years.
-Michael most recently worked as a data and analytics developer, architect and engineering manager at the content marketing company ScribbleLive.
-Prior to that, Michael worked as a developer and architect on the repository and Digital Gallery teams at the New York Public Library, and built content management, online learning, and semantic metadata applications at Columbia University.
+Michael is our director of technology.
+Michael has worked in software development and publications and in the startup, library, and education space for nearly 20 years.
+Michael most recently worked as a data and analytics developer, architect, and engineering manager at the marketing company ScribbleLive.
+Prior to that, Michael worked as a developer and architect on the repository and digital gallery teams at the New York Public Library, and built content management, online learning, and semantic metadata applications at Columbia University.
 Michael holds a B.A. in Philosophy from Bates College.
-Michael’s favorite item in the DPLA is the Willard Orrery, because it reminds him of home.

-Michele Kimpton is the Director of Business Development and Senior Strategist for DPLA.
-Previously, Michele worked as Chief Strategist for LYRASIS and CEO of DuraSpace, where she developed several new cloud-based managed services for the digital library community, and developed new sustainability and governance models for multiple open source projects.
-Kimpton is a founding member of both the National Digital Strategic Alliance (NDSA) and the IIPC (International Internet Preservation Consortium).
-In 2013, Kimpton was named Digital Preservation Pioneer by the NDIPP program at Library of Congress.
-She holds a MBA from Santa Clara University, and a Bachelor of Science in Mechanical Engineering from Lehigh University.
+Michele is our director of business development and senior strategist.
+Previously, Michele worked as chief strategist for LYRASIS and CEO of DuraSpace, where she developed several new cloud-based managed services for the digital library community and developed new sustainability and governance models for multiple open source projects.
+Michele is a founding member of both the National Digital Strategic Alliance and the International Internet Preservation Consortium.
+In 2013, she was named a digital preservation pioneer by the Library of Congress.
+Michele holds an M.B.A .from Santa Clara University and a B.S. in mechanical engineering from Lehigh University.